Summary jurisdiction: Procedure

 If necessary rebutting evidence may be called, the prosecutor is not allowed to reply in the case of the defendant.
 On the completion of the evidence the court proceeds to convict or acquit.
 Where the case is proved but is trifling the court may, without proceeding to conviction, make an order dismissing the information subject to payment of damages for injury or compensation for loss up to £10 or any higher limit fixed by statute as to the offence, and costs, or discharging the accused conditionally on his giving security for good behaviour and on paying damages and costs (1907, c.
 17, s.
 1).
 To this order probationary conditions may be attached (s.
 2).
 Subject to this provision, the punishment depends, as a general rule on the statute or by-law that defines the offence, and consists in imprisonment and (or) fine, except in cases where a minimum fine is stipulated for by a treaty, &c., with a foreign state, e.g. in sea fishery conventions.
 The court may mitigate the fine in the case of a first offence, even in a revenue case, or may reduce the period of imprisonment and impose it without hard labour, or substitute a fine not exceeding 25 for imprisonment.
 A scale is prescribed for imprisonment on failure to pay money, fines, or costs, adjudged to be paid on a conviction, or in default of a sufficient distress to satisfy the sum adjudged (1879, s.
 5).
 Instead of sending the defendant to prison for not paying fine and costs the court may direct its levy by distress warrant, or may accept payment by instalments.
-In the case of distress the wearing apparel and bedding of the defendant and his family, and to the value of £5 the tools and implements of his trade, may not be taken (act of 1879, s.
+In the case of distress the wearing apparel and bedding of the defendant and his family, and to the value of £5 the tools and implements of his trade, may not be taken (Summary Jurisdiction Act 1879, s.
 21).
 If the defendant after going to prison can pay part of the money his imprisonment is reduced proportionally (Prison Act 1898, s.
 9).
 The imprisonment is without hard labour unless hard labour is specially authorized by the act on which the conviction is founded.
 The maximum term of imprisonment without the option of a fine is in most cases six months, but depends on the particular statute.
 Imprisonment under order of a court of summary jurisdiction is in the common gaol (5 Hen.
-IV. c.
+4. c.
 10), i.e. in a local prison declared by the home secretary to be the common gaol for the county, &c., for which the court acts.
 The place of imprisonment during remands or in the case of youthful offenders may in certain cases be elsewhere than in a prison.